Yasuharu Kawase: Career

-Hailing from Osaka Prefecture, after attending high school at the Osaka Institute of Technology and graduating from Meiji University.
+Hailing from Osaka Prefecture, Yasuharu Kawase attended high school at the Osaka Institute of Technology and graduated from Meiji University.
 In the professional league, Kawase played his entire career for Toshiba Fuchu, as well for Osaka Teachers Rugby Football Team.

 International career

-Kawase had his first cap for Japan in 1982, against New Zealand Universities, at Pukekohe, on 30 May 1982.
-He was also part of the 1987 Rugby World Cup roster, where he played only the pool match against Australia at Sydney on 3 June 1987, which was his last cap for Japan.
+Kawase earned his first cap for Japan in 1982 against New Zealand Universities in Pukekohe on 30 May 1982.
+He was also part of the 1987 Rugby World Cup roster, playing only in the pool match against Australia in Sydney on 3 June 1987, which marked his last cap for Japan.